A History of the Wicks Pipe Organ, Op 6085

-Second Presbyterian Church makes a very visual statement to all who enter her sanctuary that the worship of Almighty God is her sacred and ultimate purpose, to be done with excellence and awe.
+Second Presbyterian Church makes a very visual statement to all who enter her Sanctuary that the worship of Almighty God is her sacred and ultimate purpose, to be done with excellence and awe.
 Nothing proclaims this truth so boldly as the magnificent pipe organ.
 Its history, like our church, is long and rich, spanning nearly six decades.
 With its many voices, this instrument praises the One True God.
-The solemnity and dignity, the excitement and passion it brings to each service and performance speaks of the many attributes of the Lord Almighty, the King of Creation.
+The solemnity & dignity and the excitement & passion it brings to each service and performance speak of the many attributes of the Lord Almighty, the King of Creation.

 Hear the Organ:

 In 1952, the M.P.
 Möller Pipe Organ Company of Hagerstown, Maryland, constructed a three-manual, forty-four rank instrument for Second’s “new” worship space.
 It was installed in the shallow chambers on either side of the choir loft, making the instrument speak ‘into’ itself, and not out into the room.
 This organ was a gift of Mrs. Ida Norfleet Fuller in memory of her mother.